 Here you'll find short descriptions of some of my work with links to publications (if available).
-Since I am still at the beginning of my research journey, expect more to come soon!
+Expect more to come soon!

 Our lives are pervaded and in many ways shaped by social interactions.
 From youngest age onwards, interactions with significant others define to a large degree who we are - or will become to be - as a person.
 However, depressed individuals often report poorer relationships and exhibit interpersonal and socio-cognitive problems.
 In order to better understand these differences, in this study we examined brain activity while people reflected upon past formative relationship experiences.
 As reported in earlier studies using different tasks, we found an increased connectivity between brain areas that are part of a network that is associated with introspection and socio-affective processing.